10 ways to make your phone's battery last longer

 Let's face it, at this point in your life, there are few things more important than your phone.
 That's why keeping it alive is more important than ever.

-But with Hurricane Harvey, the first Category 3 hurricane to hit the US, touching down in Texas, potentially thousands of homes face the prospect of losing power.
+But with Hurricane Harvey, the first Category 3 hurricane that's forecast to hit the US in 12 years, touching down in Texas, potentially thousands of homes face the prospect of losing power.
 That's bad news for power-hungry smartphones, many of which can barely last a day with normal use.

 Fear not.
 This handy phone survival guide will help you make the most out of your battery.
 If a power outage hits, you'll know exactly what to do to ensure you remain connected.